Early intervention: what is it?

 - Physiotherapy can help with balance, coordination and gross motor skills like sitting, crawling and walking.

-- Psychological therapy can help with forming relationships, coping with emotions, and developing behaviour, social and other skills.
+- Psychological therapy can help with forming relationships, managing emotions, and developing behaviour, social and other skills.

 Children often benefit from a combination of therapies – this is called a multidisciplinary approach.
 And children often need different therapies or therapy combinations at different stages of their development.